MiraZzle/machina-mausoleum/Documentation/TechnicalDocumentation.md

    The script handles playing both background music (themes) and sound effects, with the ability to control their playback based on game settings and events.

 ### 8. Weapons
+This section is dedicated to managing gun equips and shooting.
 1. #### ```Gun```
    The script handles rotation towards a target position and flipping sprite based on the target's position relative to the gun.